Kei-On/Dynamical-Notation-for-5D-Chess/README.md

 ## Recommanded Formulation

 ## Playground
-A roughly coded python approach to the realization of converting Shad's notation to dynamical notation is presented here.
+A roughly achieved python approach to the realization of converting Shad's notation to dynamical notation is presented here.
 See example:
 ```
 nota = '''
 1. (0T1)Nd3 / (0T1)Nc5